rlancer/super-share/README.md

     gradle appengineRun

-A local server should be spawned, visit http://localhost:8080/file-name in your browser, if you see your file displayed then everything works!
+A local server should be spawned.
+Visit http://localhost:8080/file-name in your browser.
+If you see your file displayed then everything works!

 ## Deploy to App Engine